wonkodv/reqtrace/reports/tmx.md

 Covered By:
 *   Not Covered by: formats, code

-Todo:
-*   Define the exact format of each object

 Description:
 Errors, Requirements, Status, Tracing Info can be exported as tex macro calls, do that the output can be used via `\include{}` in a tex project that defines